-Thassos is the most northerly Greek island in the Aegean group and it lies just off the Macedonian coast of north-east mainland Greece.
+Thassos is the most northerly of the Greek islands in the Aegean island group and it lies just off the Macedonian coast in the north-east of mainland Greece.

 Fabulously wealthy in ancient times, thanks to large deposits of gold and marble, Thassos nowadays lies outside the top league of Greek holiday islands but it still has as much to offer the visitor.